schadokar/schadokar.dev/content/posts/go-env-ways/index.md

 // return the value of the key func viperConfigVariable(key string) string {

   // name of config file (without extension) viper.SetConfigName("config")
   // look for config in the working directory viper.AddConfigPath(".")

   // Find and read the config file err := viper.ReadInConfig()

   if err != nil {
     log.Fatalf("Error while reading config file %s", err) }

   // viper.Get() returns an empty interface{}
   // to get the underlying type of the key,
   // we have to do the type assertion, we know the underlying value is string
   // if we type assert to other type it will throw an error value, ok := viper.Get(key).(string)

-	// if type is string then ok will be true
+  // If the type is a string then ok will be true
   // ok will make sure the program not break if !ok {
     log.Fatalf("Invalid type assertion")
   }

   return value
 }

 func main() {

   // os package
   ...

   // godotenv package
   ...

   // viper package read .env
   ...

   // viper package read config file viperconfig := viperConfigVariable("I_AM_INEVITABLE")

   fmt.Printf("viper config : %s = %s \n", "I_AM_INEVITABLE", viperconfig)